Last Updated on 22/08/2025

 For instance, if you’re a B2B company aiming to boost conversions, a content strategy centred around developing bottom-funnel tools and content that aids readers in specific tasks is a strategic choice.

-This approach not only facilitates increased conversions but also positions your brand as an authoritative figure.
+This approach not only facilitates increased conversions but also positions your brand as a trusted authority.

 b.
 Testing New Methods